 For info and booking call: 06/6840901

 Winter operation: Archeobus is not running in winter time, from early November until 26th of March 2015.
 In winter, bus can be ordered by sending email to firstname.lastname@example.org

 50,00 Euro - 1 day for Family (2 adult & 2 children 6-17yo.)

 Free ticket: kids under 5 years

 The hostess on the bus describes the sights in different languages.
-The journey lasts about 1 hour and 30 minutes and is valid the whole day.
+The journey lasts about 1 hour and 25 minutes and end at Termini where it starts..

 If you purchase the ticket on board there is an over price of 1,00 Euro.

 There is the possibility of a join ticket for 30,00 Euro per person or 70.00 Euro for family (2 adults and max 2 children).
 The ticket is valid 48 hours.